As we move into the holiday season and the new year, we are reminded and inspired by those involved in the California wildfire aid and recovery.

 Occasionally he would run into a homeowner that had stood their ground to fight for their property and their life.
 He found that some were able to do this, but ultimately others were not.
 All were in shock at what they went through and the loss that they, their friends, and neighbors experienced.

-“We shared what food and water we had but mostly people needed to be heard and shown compassion.
+“We shared what food and water we had but most people needed to be heard and shown compassion.
 Everyone had an unbelievable story that shook me to the core,” said Mark.

 By Wednesday, they had all completed assessing the Napa area.